tc39/proposal-smart-pipelines/readme.md

 the developer intended.
 Situations like these should be statically detectable and cause compile-time [early errors][].

-Similarly, if the topic reference is used outside of a pipeline RHS’s scope, such as in `export function () { # }`, then this is also almost certainly a developer error.
-This too should be a compile-time early error.

 #### “Make my code easier to read.”
 The new syntax should increase the human readability and writability of much common code.
 It should be simpler to read and comprehend.
 And it should be